argoproj/argo-cd/docs/operator-manual/user-management/index.md

 !!! note
     When you create local users, each of those users will need additional [RBAC rules](../rbac.md) set up, otherwise they will fall back to the default policy specified by `policy.default` field of the `argocd-rbac-cm` ConfigMap.

+The maximum length of a local account's username is 32.

 ### Create new user

 New users should be defined in `argocd-cm` ConfigMap: